JunIce/junice-components/.github/CONTRIBUTING.md

 ## Build

-compiles TypeScript code to the lib and es directory, and creates UMD build of JunIce in dist directory.
+compiles TypeScript code to the lib and es directory, and creates UMD build of junice in dist directory.

 ```bash
 $ yarn build